 What Is Equity Crowdfunding?

 Since the 2012 passage of the JOBS Act, which loosened longstanding federal restrictions on how and from whom companies can raise money, equity crowdfunding has been a viable option for U.S.-based startups and small businesses.
-In that time, it has also become a potentially lucrative (though risky) opportunity for investors.
+In 2015, the SEC relaxed regulations even further through an expansive regulatory amendment known as Regulation A+.
+Regulation A+ dramatically increased early-stage companies’ offering capacity and expanded the pool of eligible investors, effectively bringing equity crowdfunding opportunities to small-time retail investors.

-Like traditional crowdfunding through such platforms as Kickstarter and GoFundMe, equity crowdfunding allows entrepreneurs, early-stage companies, and nontraditional investment funds to raise substantial amounts of money.
+Like traditional crowdfunding through such platforms as Kickstarter and GoFundMe, equity crowdfunding allows entrepreneurs, early-stage companies, and nontraditional investment funds (often with real estate exposure) to raise substantial amounts of money.
 Each contributing individual gives a relatively small amount – typically at least $1,000, but sometimes less.

 The key difference is that equity crowdfunding is an investment arrangement.
 During an equity crowdfunding round, an entity issues equity – shares of company stock – to participating investors on a proportional basis.
 Less frequently, early-stage crowdfunded companies may raise money through a combination of equity and debt, or debt only.
 However, debt arrangements are more common for later-stage companies.

 In any equity crowdfunding round, the entity’s valuation is a function of the dollar amount raised against the amount of equity offered, independent of company fundamentals.
-For instance, a funding round that raises $1 million in exchange for 20% of a company’s total share count values that company at $5 million.
+A funding round that raises $1 million in exchange for 20% of a company’s total share count values that company at $5 million.

 If the company or entity grows, each investor’s stake may appreciate in value.
 When a successful company sells itself to another firm or launches an IPO, shareholders may realize a substantial return on their investment.
 On the other hand, shareholders in unsuccessful ventures stand to lose part or all of their investment.